 What is Emotional Intelligence and Why is it Important in Customer Service?

-A simple Google search provides the definition of emotional intelligence.
+A simple Google search provides a definition of emotional intelligence.
 It’s the capacity to be aware of, control, and express one’s emotions, and to handle interpersonal relationships judiciously and empathetically.